Wilson-Think-Tank/phangs_imaging_scripts/README.md

 ### CLEAN MASKS

+The singlescale clean masks are created on the fly during imaging.
+It consists of a simple procedure that leverages CASA statistics and scipy.

-The multiscale clean involves a broad clean mask.
-So far, I have been creating these as an output of the last step of the pipeline (data product creation) based on the feathered cubes with some heavy processing.
-Then these are placed back in the clean mask directory and imaging gets rerun.
-This means that imaging is an iterative process.
-In practice this mostly just takes one iteration: image without a clean mask, build a clean mask, then image again.
+The final multiscale clean involves a broad mask that is, so far, created as an output of the last step of the entire pipeline (during data product creation).
+This final mask is based on the feathered cubes, with some heavy processing.
+This means that imaging is an iterative
+process:

+1) Image without a multiscale clean mask.

+2) Build a broad clean mask, which is placed in the clean mask directory.

+3) Rerun all imaging with the new multiscale clean mask.

+4) [optional] Repeat steps 2 and 3.

+In practice, this mostly just takes one iteration.

 ### POST-PROCESSING